mahmudhera/snakemake-tutorial/README.md

 ## Exercise
 Extend v4 to v5, by using multiple kmer sizes.
+At the end of the day, you may have to write a script to gather results from multiple output files and aggregate them into some plotting script.